commontoolsinc/RFC/rfc/sigil.md

 ## IPLD Data Model and DAG-JSON Convention

 This protocol uses the [IPLD data model] which provides a canonical way to represent structured data that is encoding-agnostic.
-The IPLD data model supports the same basic types as JSON (null, boolean, integer, float, string, bytes, list, map) plus additional types for bytes and cryptographic identifiers.
+The IPLD data model supports the same basic types as JSON (null, boolean, integer, float, string, list, map) plus additional types for binary data and cryptographic links.

 For JSON encoding, we follow the [DAG-JSON] specification which provides a standard way to represent IPLD data in JSON format.
-The DAG-JSON specification uses the `/` field as a special namespace for encoding data types outside of JSON data model.
-We adopt encoding for [bytes] and [links] per [DAG-JSON] specification and define our own custom data types under `/` field as described in more detail in this document.
+The DAG-JSON specification uses the `/` field as a special namespace for encoding data types outside the JSON data model.
+We adopt the standard encoding for [bytes] and [links] per the [DAG-JSON] specification and define our own custom data types under the `/` field as described in detail in this document.

 This approach:
 - Maintains compatibility with standard JSON parsers